mcfilib/filib.github.io/posts/2018-12-07-testing-distributed-process-apps-with-hspec.md

   liftIO $ putMVar mvar msg
 ```

-Using these functions we'll write our first test.
+Using these functions, we'll write our first test.
 It's important that we're confident our application spins up all of the relevant processes it needs to function correctly.
 We'll do this by starting our application, checking whether the process is registered and putting the result in our [`MVar`](http://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Concurrent-MVar.html#t:MVar).

 ``` haskell
 -- SPECS